bobbyhaliwela/AutoRcCar/README.md

 - Servo
 - PS4 controller
 - 7.2v 5000mah NiMH battery - min 3000mah is preffered
-- Male to female jumper wire
+- Jumper wire - M to F

 **Note: You can use XBox controller as well but you need to install the driver for the controller on ubuntu.**